Best Hospital for ICL Surgery with Advanced Vision Correction Care

 - Vision Loss: In very rare cases, serious complications could lead to vision problems

-What is the Cost of ICL Surgery in India?
+What is the Cost of ICL Surgery?

 The cost of ICL surgery typically depends on the complexity of your vision correction, the surgeon's experience, and the facilities at the hospital.
 The ICL surgery cost ranges from Rs.
 60,000 to Rs.
 1,60,000 per eye, offering advanced care and personalised treatment for long-lasting vision improvement.